 Screening on arrival

-Effective from 10 September, all tourists and short term visitors must present a negative PCR test for COVID-19 on arrival to Maldives.
+All visitors (except children under the age of one) must present a negative PCR test for COVID-19 on arrival to Maldives.
 The test and negative PCR certificate must be issued no more than 96 hours prior to departure.
 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.

-All travellers to the Maldives must fill in a Traveller Health Declaration form 24 hours before departure to the Maldives.
+All travellers to the Maldives must fill in a Traveller Health Declaration form 24 hours before departure to and return from the Maldives.

-All passengers and airline crew are also required to complete an Immigration Arrival Card when arriving in the Maldives.
+All passengers and airline crew need to complete an Immigration Arrival Card when arriving in the Maldives.

 Temperature checks and screening procedures will be in place on arrival.
 Quarantine facilities have been set up to isolate any suspected cases of COVID-19.
 Travellers presenting symptoms of COVID-19 upon arrival will be subjected to a PCR test at the traveller’s cost or at the cost of the tourist facility where the traveller is booked to stay in the Maldives.
 Additionally, local health authorities may conduct random testing, at no cost to travellers.